1057437122/1057437122.github.io/src/pages/flutter/flutter-screencast.md

 so today we will use DLNA protocol to cast videos to an android TV.

+to know more about DLNA, please read [DLNA conception](../../others/dlna-conception/).

 ## Pros and cons of using DLNA protocol

 ### Pros